motola/Investment-Calculator/README.md

 # An Investment Calculator App
-This application provides a financial summary of an individual's investment, by using markers such as duration, capital invested expected Return etc. to determine ROI accrued throughout the investment tenure
+This application provides a financial summary of an individual's investment, by using markers such as duration, capital invested and expected Return etc. to determine ROI accrued throughout the investment tenure
 # React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.